Skip to main content

 • compat_arguments (object), optional

 Arguments passed to the module, used to override the default argument values defined in the module file.
 Arguments are substituted as variables when the module is parsed.
+See Argument Substitution for the placeholder syntax and rules.

 • update_interval (integer), optional